FurryCoders/falocalrepo-server/README.md

 </div>

-The _Download File_ button opens the submission file in the current browser tab.
+The download _File_ button opens the submission file in the current browser tab.

-The _Download as ZIP_ button generates a ZIP file containing the submission file, submission thumbnail, description HTML, and metadata in JSON format.
+The download _ZIP_ button generates a ZIP file containing the submission file, submission thumbnail, description HTML, and metadata in JSON format.

-The _Open on Fur Affinity_ button opens the submission on Fur Affinity
+The _FA_ button opens the submission on Fur Affinity

 The _Next_ and _Prev_ buttons lead to the next more recent and the previous less recent submissions respectively.